Reliability Report · Multi-Source Data

 UK MOT Reliability Detail

-Based on 389,726 MOT tests in the UK during the 2024reporting period.
+Based on 389,726 MOT tests in the UK during the 2024 reporting period.
 Score for each age band reflects this model's fail rate vs the UK-fleet baseline fail rate at the same age — a generation-aware metric.

 Age 35 yrs